-A corneal transplant involves replacing a diseased or scarred cornea with a transplanted one from a donor.
-When a patient’s cornea becomes cloudy, light cannot penetrate the eye to reach the light-sensitive retina.
-Poor vision or blindness results with no improvement from glasses or contact lenses.
+A corneal transplant involves replacing a diseased, swollen, or scarred cornea with a transplanted one from a donor.
+When a patient’s cornea becomes cloudy, light cannot penetrate the eye to reach the retina and often poor vision or blindness results with no improvement from glasses or contact lenses.

 Corneal transplants are very common in the United States; about 40,000 are performed each year.
-The chances of success of this operation have risen dramatically because of technological advances, such as less irritating sutures, or threads, which are often finer than a human hair; and the surgical microscope.
+The chances of success of this operation are very high because of technological advances over the past 30 years.
 Corneal transplantation has restored sight to many, who a generation ago would have been blinded permanently by corneal injury, infection, or inherited corneal disease or degeneration.

 There are different types of corneal transplant surgery including full thickness (PKP) and partial thickness (DSAEK and DMEK).
 The type of transplant a patient requires often depends on the type of underlying disease that the patient suffers from.